-Drywall, a gypsum plaster panel for finishing walls and ceilings, is used to cover nail holes and dents, repair water or mold damage, patch larger holes and fix stress cracks.
+The national average cost of drywall repair and installation ranges between $260-$450, depending on the size of the repair, cost of drywall materials, zip code, and labor costs.
+Prices for crack and smaller hole repairs are typically less than $200.
+Drywall, a gypsum plaster panel for finishing walls and ceilings, is used to cover nail holes and dents, repair mold or water damage, patch larger holes and fix stress cracks.
 Drywall repair can be done on interior walls and ceilings.
 Drywall professionals can fix cosmetic issues in one room or throughout an entire house and can also apply finish texture.
 Many can also rehang fixtures and decor, help with painting, and install wallpaper when negotiated.
 Drywall repair can take place in vacant spaces or in homes that are still occupied.
 Several factors affect the cost of drywall repair services.

 The materials needed to complete a drywall repair affect the cost of services.
-According to 2 Man Crew, the average price of one sheet of drywall is $15–$20.
-Ceilings require double thickness on the drywall, which means twice as many sheets for ceiling repairs.
+According to 2 Man Crew, the average price of one 4 x 8 foot sheet of drywall is $15–$20, so the square foot measurement of your repair size will impact drywall costs.
+Drywall ceilings require double thickness on the drywall, which means twice as many sheets for ceiling repairs.
 Adequate plastic is also necessary to protect furniture when spraying texture, and on average, that costs about $40.
-Other common materials needed include tape, mud, backing, shims and other tools.
+Other common materials needed include seam tape, mud, backing, shims and other tools.
 Here are examples of total costs for materials on a small job:

 The larger the area to be repaired, the higher the overall cost.
 A larger area means more materials and more labor.